materialsproject/fireworks/docs/installation_tutorial.rst

 You should see the text: ``howdy, your job launched successfully!``

 .. note:: In addition to ``howdy.txt``, you should also see a file called ``fw.json``.
-This contains a JSON representation of the FireWork that the Rocket ran.
+This contains a JSON representation of the FireWork that the Rocket ran and can be useful later for tracking down a launch or debugging.

 4. Check the status of your FireWork::